 Disabling the Disabled Buttons

-Within the Shows section there are 5 buttons that are disabled.
-We can code that up easily by setting userInteractionEnabled = false.
+.
 This also means that we need to break up the shows array by those pinwheels that are enabled and disabled.
-Then we can add another parameter to the addImageToView method which will set userInteractionEnabled:
+Then we can add another parameter to the addImageToView

 - (void)addButtonToView:(UIView *)view forImageName:(NSString *)name withIndex:(int)index setEnabledTo:(BOOL)enabled {